Using Oyster on Abellio Greater Anglia

 Pay as you go on Oyster

 You can also travel onwards to any station on the London Underground or Docklands Light Railway using Pay as you go.
-In addition you can use Pay as you go to any other National Rail station within Zones 1-6 and to Watford Junction and Grays (except between Hayes & Harlington and Heathrow and between Stratford International and St Pancras).
+In addition you can use Pay as you go to any other National Rail station within Zones 1-6 and to Watford Junction and Grays (except between Hayes & Harlington and Heathrow and on the High Speed line between Stratford International and St Pancras).

-To use Pay as you go on Oyster you need to have a valid Oyster card (available from the stations in bold above, or from a London Underground station, for a deposit of £5.00).
+To use Pay as you go on Oyster you need to have a valid Oyster card.
+These are available from the stations in bold above, or from a London Underground station, for a deposit of £5.00.
 You then need to put a cash balance on the card to cover the cost of the journeys you wish to make.
 You can top up an Oyster card balance at ticket offices at the stations shown in bold on the above map.
 Ticket machines at all stations on the map (except Emerson Park and Angel Road) will also top up Oyster cards.

 You can register your Oyster card which ensures that if you lose it, the card can be cancelled so that balance cannot be used.
 When you get a replacement card, the balance will be replaced for you.
 Please ask at any station shown in bold above.